-Wherever possible, the proposed regulations are modeled after existing regulations applicable to activities of a similar nature.
-The purpose is to provide consistency of regulations between currently regulated facilities and facilities that would be brought under regulation for the first time under the instant proposal.
+Wherever possible, today's regulations are modeled after existing regulations applicable to activities of a similar nature.
+The purpose is to provide consistency of regulations between currently regulated facilities and facilities that are today brought under regulation for the first time.
 In general the model used is the Board regulations for hazardous waste facilities found at 35 Ill.
 Adm.
 Code 724, which most closely parallel the intent of and types of facilities covered by the instant regulations.